redwanwalid/SpamDetection/README.md

 Detailed comments and interpretation are included in each file.

-The project is published in: .
+The project is published here: https://rpubs.com/redwanwalid/spam-detection.